Introduction

 When should I submit my complaint?

-You should let us know if you have a complaint as soon as possible, but ideally within 3 months of the issue occurring.
+You should let us know if you have a complaint as soon as possible, but ideally within 12 months of the issue occurring or you having become aware of the issue.
 Waiting any longer could make the situation worse or more difficult to resolve or investigate fully.

 Can I get someone to help me make my complaint?